-Recently, Yang et al [26] proposed a completely different approach.
+Recently, Yang et al [31] proposed a completely different approach.
 They presented a real-time multi-baseline system that takes advantage of commodity graphics hardware.
-The system was mostly aimed at novel view generation, but could also return depth values.
-The approach used the programmability of modern graphics hardware to accelerate the computation.
-But it was limited to use a 1×1 correlation window.
-Later, Yang and Pollefeys [25] introduced a pyramid-shaped correlation kernel that strikes a balance between large windows (more system errors) and small windows (more ambiguities), and can very efficiently be evaluated on graphics hardware.
-Almost around the same time, Zach et al. introduced a mesh-based stereo algorithm that lends itself well on commodity graphics hardware [4].
+The system was mostly aimed at novel view generation but could also return depth values.
+The approach used the programmability of modern graphics hardware to accelerate the computation, but it was limited to use a $1 \times 1$ correlation window so that multiple images had to be used to disambiguate matching and achieve reliable results.